invenia/blog/_posts/2018-12-18-memristors.md

 end

 {% endhighlight %}

-The equation for memristors is also interesting per se!
-If you are interested in understanding the graph theoretical underpinnings of the equation and the network of memristors, see the original papers [2,3,4].
-The reason why the memristors networks equation is connected to optimization is described in [5].
+The equation for memristors is also interesting in other ways, for example, it has graph theoretical underpinnings [2,3,4].
+Further, the memristor network equation is connected to optimization [5, 6, 7].
+These are summarized in [8].
-You can study the math behind these equations in [6] and [7].
-We summarized these in [8].
 For a general overview of the field of memristors, see the recent review [9].

 ---